mariekeengel/2020-ws_dome/slides.md

 - The value of a good goes up as the number of users goes up

-- Telephone ex.: It is only useful if the people you'd like to reach also have telephones
+- Examples: Telephones, Fax machines, Email
+          Telephone is direct because the value of a telephone increases as the number of telephone users increases.

 ---